hannobraun/playground/2025-08-02_language-design/README.md

 ### Formatting

-All that the compiler cares about, is that tokens are separated with whitespace.
+All that the compiler cares about, is that tokens are separated by whitespace.
 It doesn't care how much whitespace that is, or what kind.

 Here's an assignment example from above:

 ```
-1 => a . a a
+1 2 => a b . b a
 ```

 It could also be written like this:

 ```
-1 => a .
+1 2 => a b .
-a a
+b a
 ```

 Or like this:

 ```
 1
+2
 =>
 a
+b
 .
-a
+b
 a
 ```